markusmoenig/Eldiron/docs/docs/rules.md

 - `{from_id}`
 - `{target_id}`

-Message categories:

-- `incoming_category`
-- `outgoing_category`

-These use the same category string you already use with `message(...)`, for example `system`, `warning`, or custom categories styled by your game.

-If you do not want localization for a rule message, you can still use literal `incoming` / `outgoing` strings instead of `incoming_key` / `outgoing_key`.

-Automatic combat messages are only sent when a player is involved:
+These messages are only sent when a player is involved:

 - `incoming`: only if the defender is a player
 - `outgoing`: only if the attacker is a player

+If you do not want localization for a rule message, you can still use literal `incoming` / `outgoing` strings instead of `incoming_key` / `outgoing_key`.

 ## Combat Audio